One pot blackberry glazed salmon and asparagus in 20 minutes or less. What’s better for dinner than that for dinner? I can’t think of a single thing.

 1/4 teaspoon salt

 Bring the broth to a simmer in a large skillet – I used a 12 inch skillet.
 As soon as the broth begins to simmer, place the asparagus in the pan.
 Lay the salmon fillets on top of the asparagus and sprinkle lightly with salt and pepper.
-Cover and simmer for exactly 8 minutes.
+Cover and simmer for about 8 minutes, until liquid has almost completely evaporated.

-Stir together the remaining ingredients.
+While the dish is simmering, stir together the remaining ingredients.
 Remove skillet from heat.
 Spoon the blackberry mixture on to the salmon.
-Place skillet under the broiler for 2 minutes or so, until blackberry glaze starts to bubble.
+Place skillet about 6 inches under the broiler for 2 minutes or so, until blackberry glaze starts to bubble.

 Other fab glazed salmon recipes: